Skip to main content

 Getting started

-Let's see how to set up the Intercom Articles app and choose data to translate.
+Here’s how to set up the Intercom Articles app and select the data you want to translate.

 Necessary permissions